Probabilistic Programming Languages

 - Edward – developed, amongst others, by researchers at Google Brain

-- Infer.NET – developed by Microsoft Research to run Bayesian inference in graphical models for .NET developers
+- Infer.NET – developed by Microsoft Research to run Bayesian inference in graphical models

 - Pyro – deep universal probabilistic programming language developed by Uber AI Labs.